mlavi/hugo/content/post/ssh-key-authentication.md

 # Use Your SSH Keypair #

-How do I put the SSH public key onto a VM image?
+How do I put a SSH public key onto a VM image?

 ## Easy Way ##
   - bake credentials into the VM image by putting SSH cred on an VM,